w3f/polkadot-wiki/docs/maintain/maintain-sync.md

 ./target/release/polkadot --name "Your Node's Name"
 ```

-Use the `--help` flag to find out which flags you can use when running the node.
+Use the `--help` flag to determine which flags you can use when running the node.
 For example, if
 [connecting to your node remotely](maintain-wss.md), you'll probably want to use `--ws-external` and
 `--rpc-cors all`.

-The syncing process will take a while depending on your bandwidth, processing power, disk speed and
+The syncing process will take a while, depending on your capacity, processing power, disk speed and
 RAM.
 On a \$10 DigitalOcean droplet, the process can complete in some 36 hours.

 Congratulations, you're now syncing with Polkadot.
 Keep in mind that the process is identical when